- Project: Southern African Nutrition Initiative (SANI)

 What CARE is Doing:

 Malnutrition and its devastating consequences can be prevented.
 CARE’s comprehensive and evidence-based nutrition solutions work.
 The project is undertaken with the financial support of the Government of Canada provided through Global Affairs Canada.
-The Vancouver and Calgary Councils for CARE Canada are also engaging their communities to raise funds for CARE’s Southern African Nutrition Initiative fund.

 CARE’s Southern African Nutrition Initiative fund in support of the Southern African Nutrition Initiative (SANI) is designed to give women, families, and health providers the tools they need to end malnutrition in children under five and in pregnant and nursing women.
 The tools are simple and they work.